plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Genotype-tab.md

 ## Inputting features and accessions
 !!!note

-    The accesstions can only be added once a VCF file has been added to the view.
+    The accessions can only be added once a VCF file has been added to the view.
 [Searching for a dataset](/Basic-Functions/Explore-tab/#searching-for-a-dataset)
     <!-- Image of adding VCF file into view -->
     ![Image](https://github.com/user-attachments/assets/6c383e9f-84e5-4595-b4d4-d87febcd2649)